Updated: June 2, 2014

 3. BENCHES OVERLOOKING CHINA BASIN

-China Basin is best known as the home of the Giants and in the future, development might mean that’s all it is.
-But for now, on a non-ballgame day, it’s an area that deserves exploration.
-Start in the Dogpatch and ride your bike along Terry A. Francois Boulevard until you find the perfect view of piers and ships and the right picnic table or bench to watch it from, when you need a break from your book.
-There is something a little creepy about this old, industrial part of town that makes you feel like you are in a different world.
+China Basin is best known as the home of the San Francisco Giants, but when the team’s not playing, it’s an area that deserves exploration.
+Start in Dogpatch and ride your bike along Terry A. Francois Boulevard until you find the perfect view of piers and ships and the right picnic table or bench to watch it from, when you need a break from your book.
+While it’s rapidly changing, there’s still something a little other-worldly about this once industrial part of town.

 4. JACK LONDON SQUARE DOCKS